microlinkhq/mql/README.md

 For example, if you want to extract an `img`, probably you are interested in `src` property, so you should specify it.

 Not defining the `attr` means you are going to get the `html` of the matched selector.

+If you provide a collection, they will be used as fallbacks for getting the value.

 ## Cache Support